MarcusHoltz/copy-m3u-playlist-files/README.md

 ### No playlist order in filenames

-To copy your files from the mp3, with the same filenames - no numbers infront to indicate their order in the playlist, add `--no-mixtape` to the script execution.
+To copy your files, with the same filenames - no numbers infront to indicate their order in the playlist, add `--no-mixtape` or `-nomixtape` to the script execution.
 This feature works on all the scripts:

 ```
 python3 copy-m3u-playlist-files-to-directory.py --no-mixtape name-of-your-playlist.m3u /path/to/destination